umijs/umi/docs/guide/navigate-between-pages.md

 This article has not been translated yet.
 Wan't to help us out?
 Click the `Edit this page on GitHub` at the end of the page.
 :::

-In umi, there are two ways to jump between pages: declarative and imperative.
+In umi, there are two ways to navigate between pages: declarative and imperative.

 ## Declarative